planttheidea/remodeled/README.md

 ## Options

 All aspects of the instance are passed via the `options` object to the decorator.

-#### Instance

-All of the following standard options are available:
+All of the following are available:

 ```javascript
 {